srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 The input connections of the perceptron are assigned different weights.
 These weights are values between 0 to 1 and can be thought of as an expression of *priority* or *importance* of the respective input.
-In the beginning, ie. for our first *guess*, we use random numbers for these weights.
+In the beginning, i.e. for our first *guess*, we use random numbers for these weights.

 The perceptron's output is simply the sum of the weighted inputs.